19.6 Interior Mutability: Cell<T>, RefCell<T>, OnceCell<T>

 }

 std::cell::OnceCell<T> provides a cell that can be written to exactly once.
-It’s useful for lazy initialization or setting global configuration.
-After the first successful write, subsequent attempts fail. get() returns an Option<&T>.
+It’s useful for lazy initialization or setting global configuration within a single thread.
+After the first successful write, subsequent attempts fail silently. get() returns an Option<&T>.

-Related types like std::lazy::LazyCell (or crates like once_cell) provide convenient wrappers for computing a value on first access.
+Related types like std::sync::OnceLock (thread-safe) or types in crates like once_cell provide convenient wrappers for computing a value on first access (lazy initialization).

 Example (OnceCell):